Summary

 Contributions

-Employer contributions are between 15 and 17% (contributions to different elements of the scheme are capped at different levels).
-Employee contributions are approximately 14 to 16% on monthly income of up to $10,000.
-National Health insurance (NHI) contributions (usually around 5% for employers and employees, and included in the above totals) are levied at prefecture level and not universally imposed on expatriates.
+Employer and employee contributions are broadly shared.
+For each, contributions are approximately $810 per month if monthly income exceeds $8,800.
+National Health insurance (NHI) contributions (usually around 5% for employers and employees, depending on the individual’s age) and which are included in the above totals) are levied at prefecture level, vary slightly according to location and are not universally imposed on expatriates.

 Treaties

-There are 22 bi-lateral Agreements with all Japan’s main trading partners and most European countries, plus the US, Canada, Australia and China.
-Some treaties (with the UK, Korea, Italy and China) deal with the elimination of dual coverage only, rather than the totalisation of benefits and other conventional aspects of social security agreements.
+There are 24 bi-lateral Agreements with Japan’s main trading partners and most European countries, plus the US, India, Canada, Australia and China.
+Some treaties (with the UK, Korea, Italy and China) deal with the elimination of dual coverage only, rather than the totalization of benefits and other conventional aspects of social security agreements.

 Because of the range of agreements, most foreign assignees working in Japan are generally exempt from social security contributions, and continue to pay home country contributions.